LakshmiPrasannan/People_Counting_OpenVINO/WRITEUP.md

 In the OpenVINO Toolkit the MQTT server helped to see the realtime output unlike the TensorFlow code where the output could not be deployed to the web (Which needed extra coding and infrastructure requirements.)

+The accuracy of the model in OpenVINO had improved by 81% comparing to not when using OpenVINO.
+I.e in a frame with one inference, out of an average of 10 frames sometimes only 8 were detected for the person's presence even when actually the person was present.

+The inference time in tensor flow was however smaller like 218ms but on an average in OpenVINO it took 820ms.

 ## Assess Model Use Cases